 Ron: It is a great starting point.
 They do a fine job of memorializing and making histories of individuals who have served in the US military.

-Fisher: We’re talking to Ron Fox, one of our photo experts and friends of the show for Extreme Genes.
-And Ron, are there some smaller places other than just government sites that we just might now be aware of where you can find military photos, as we think about our veterans on Veterans Day weekend.
+Fisher: We're talking to Ron Fox, one of our photo experts and friends of the show for Extreme Genes.
+And Ron, are there some smaller places other than just government sites that we just might now be aware of that you can find military photos, as we think about our veterans on Veterans Day weekend.

 Ron: Places like Fort Douglas Military Museum in Salt Lake City, Utah.
 Places like the Naval Academy.
 You can find places like the Buffalo Soldiers Museum, which I think is in Texas that covers black soldiers during the Indian Wars period.

 Fisher: Do they scan?

 Fisher: They have them online?

 Ron: They've got some online.
 They've got great unit photos.
 There's so many national guards that also have great collections of photos that are not normally available, and many of them have been scanned, and there's a lot more there being scanned currently.
 But the fact of the matter is, there are a lot of different places.
 If your grandfather who was an individual who was attached to the United States army, and was sent to the Fort Leavenworth or was sent to Fort Douglas or was sent to Camp Kearny or any one of these larger military bases, they each have their own military museum on post.
 And in there, they've collected wonderful photographs since the beginning of photography, of their units.
 You'll find if you contact them, they will help you find photographs of which the unit in which your progenitor was in.

 Fisher: As I think about this, it crosses my mind that there's always the assumption I think that many of us have that, "Oh, if it’s not online, it doesn't exist." or even if you went to a website for any of these places, "Oh, I don't see what I'm looking for there, therefore they don't have it."
 That's a dangerous assumption, I think.